Palatine Condo Owner Nixes Ugly Cabinets

 If the park is not your scene, head on over to downtown Palatine for a satisfying shopping and dining.
 In the summer, you will enjoy the Streetfest, held annually in August, which is their version of the Taste of Chicago event, complete with music and games.
 You should also make the point of celebrating the Fourth of July in Palatine, which is a tradition in the village that they celebrate with a carnival air.

 Ugly cabinets go bye-bye

-We made our standard after sales call to the client a month later, and found out that the installers had discovered the kitchen walls were not perfectly straight.
+We made our standard after sales call to the client a month later.
+But found out that the installers had discovered the kitchen walls were not perfectly straight.
 It was actually so bad that the fastest solution was to replace the dry wall rather than attempt to shim and scribe the cabinets.
 It would have made too much of an issue with reinstalling the countertops as well.
-However, the installers were able to do a professional job and the client was very satisfied with the quality and look of the cabinets we had delivered.
-He said he enjoyed spending time in the kitchen now, and appreciated our advice on the type of cabinets that would go well with his kitchen.
+However, the installers were able to do a professional job and the client was very happy with the results.
+He said he enjoyed spending time in the kitchen now.
+And also appreciated our advice on the type of cabinets that would go well with his kitchen.

-We at Cabinets City make a point of listening to the issues and concerns of the client when it comes to selecting the right cabinets for their home.
+We at Cabinets City ensure that we listen to the concerns of the client in selecting the right cabinets.
 It is often the case that the client simply knows what they don’t want.
 As we carry a huge variety of cabinet styles and designs, it can get overwhelming for a client.
-It is our job to narrow down their choices by giving them suggestions that would best suit their circumstances and personal preferences.
+It’s our job to narrow their choices by suggesting to them that would best suit their circumstances and personal preferences.

 We pride ourselves in giving our customers in Illinois 100% satisfaction for all the products we carry and deliver.
 If you have a problem with your cabinets and want them replaced, why not give us a call?